DateSeptember 30, 2014

 Can You Really Have a Work/Life Balance?

-Before we could tackle this concept, we first asked Paul Brough of Fulltential to come address how FEAR can keep us from letting go and letting others step up to take over things we’ve held onto for too long.
-Paul helps people move out of the restrictions of their Comfort Zone and into the real potential they have – their “Fulltential.”
+You need to deal with the FEAR that can keep you from letting go and letting others step take over some things you’ve held onto for too long.
+The challenge is to move out of the restrictions of your Comfort Zone and into your real potential.

 Perhaps you say “I can’t let others do this” or “I worry that if I’m not at work things will fall apart.”
 However, if you’ve clearly communicated your expectations, provided the needed resources to do the job, trained and held them accountable, you should be able to let go.
 Seeing things as a problem of FEAR can help you release them and find more time for the other things you want to pursue.

 The problem is not a lack of Discipline or Organization, or even that people demand too much of your time.
 The problem is that there is not enough time to get everything done that YOU are convinced needs to get done.
 To shine the light on this issue, we read the book by Andy Stanley entitled Choosing to Cheat – Who Wins When Family and Work Collide.
 The main point of this book was that we either cheat family or work when we decide how to spend our time.

 The reality is that no one ever laid on their death-bed and asked to work more hours.
 Too often, however, we do regret having missed out on the time with those we love the most, in exchange for time at work.

 I’m not telling you to work less.
 I’m challenging you to be intentional, set priorities, and optimize your efforts between growing your business and enjoying the life, family, friends, that GOD has given you.

 Saying that your family is a priority and that you love them is not the same as living it out.
 As you trade time with them for increased results at work, they do not FEEL the love you speak of, they feel rejected.
 You are the only one who can change this.